-Psychotherapy and psychological treatments are effective in treating gambling addiction.
+Psychotherapy and psychological treatments can be effective in treating gambling addiction.

 By digging deeper into a client’s underlying belief systems we can explore certain behavioural patterns and, by using cognitive therapies, help the client to break out of these patterns.

 By altering their thought processes and learning to channel their emotions in different ways, an addict can learn to overcome their gambling addiction and also learn techniques to keep them going even when their therapy sessions are over.